FarhaSerinNaaz/DevStream/docs/phase2/api.md

 This document describes the REST API implemented in Phase 2, including the endpoint, request and response formats, validation rules, and workflow integration.

+---

 ## API Overview

 The Phase 2 implementation exposes a single REST endpoint through the Spring Boot application for submitting API failure events to the AI-powered monitoring workflow.

-The endpoint accepts structured failure information, validates the incoming request, and forwards it to the n8n webhook for further processing.
+The endpoint accepts structured API failure information, validates the incoming request, and forwards it to the configured n8n webhook for processing.
 The n8n workflow then stores the failure in PostgreSQL, performs AI analysis using Google Gemini, stores the generated analysis, and updates the AI processing status.

 ### API Summary